Studsministern/1DT305-Applied-IoT-Project/README.md

 </div>

-Datasheets recommended not sending instructions to the sensor in within one second of supplying power to it, to pass the unstable status.
-If, for example, WiFi and a MQTT Broker is connected before taking measurements, this is not a problem.
+Datasheets recommend not sending instructions to the sensor in within one second of supplying power to it, to pass the unstable status.
+If, for example, Wi-Fi and a MQTT Broker is connected before taking measurements, this is not a problem.

 #### FC-28 Soil Moisture Sensor